nanafox/alx-self-study/c-programming/c-essentials-basics/notes/module3-notes.md

 🐞 Also, it can be the hardest thing to debug if you mistakenly code it as a `null statement`

+💡 Be sure to have a condition that will eventually cause the condition to be false.
+Also use the `break` statement to *shorten* to flow of the loop and return control to other parts of the code.
+Here's [an example](../../exercises/sams-24-hours-of-c/break.c) of *breaking* the loop.

 ⚠️ Be cautious when coding loops.

 ### Examples of infinite loops with the while loop